 This proof is usually in the form of a report containing the opinion of a physician that the defendant was negligent.
 Rhode Island has no such requirement at the outset of the case, but the state does have a special rule about expert witnesses in medical malpractice cases.
 In Rhode Island, expert medical witnesses must be qualified as experts in the field of the alleged malpractice.
 This law can be found at Rhode Island General Laws section 9-19-41.

-If you believe that you or one of your family members was a victim of medical malpractice, hiring an experienced Medical Malpractice Lawyer Rhode Island should be your first priority.
+If you believe that you or one of your family members was a victim of medical malpractice, hiring an experienced personal injury attorney for your Medical Malpractice case should be your first priority.

-In Rhode Island, you’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where we have been successfully representing people in medical malpractice cases for more than forty years.
+In Rhode Island, you’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where our personal injury attorneys in Providence have been successfully representing people in medical malpractice cases for more than forty years.

 Our Medical Malpractice Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.